BDAthans/InternetCheck/README.md

 ## Log Location

-The application outputs its logs to `InternetCheck-Log.txt`, located in the same directory as the executable.
+The application writes its logs to `InternetCheck-Report-DATE.log`, located in the `Documents\InternetCheck` directory.
 This log file is appended with timestamps detailing when the internet connection goes down and comes back up.